6G-SANDBOX/6G-Library/ks8500_runner/README.md

 - ks8500runner_special_action:
   - description: Select sepcial action
-    A valid input would be [none (No special action taken), delete_runner_data (Deletes the runner data to trigger a new registration attempt. this may be useful if the runner has been accidentally deleted in the KS8500 backend)]
+    A valid input would be [none (No special action taken), delete_runner_data (Deletes the runner data to trigger a new registration attempt.
+    This may be useful if the runner has been accidentally deleted in the KS8500 backend)]
   - type: str
   - choices: ["none", "delete_runner_data"]
   default_value: "none"